What Is a Mammogram?

 Once your appointment is on the calendar, you can start preparing for your visit to Medical Imaging.
 A little prep work helps ensure you have all the information you need, and your appointment goes as quickly as possible.

-If you’ve switched clinics, gather prior mammograms to provide to your new radiologist.
+If you’ve switched clinics, complete this form and we will take care of transferring your previous images.
 The imaging from previous breast cancer screenings is helpful in spotting the changes and unique nature of your breasts, which can improve the accuracy of your exam.

 To increase your comfort during the exam, consider cutting back on caffeine in the days leading up to your appointment.
 Caffeine is known to increase breast tenderness in some women.
 You could also take a non-steroidal anti-inflammatory drug like ibuprofen or naproxen to ease breast tenderness or pain.